evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The party has regrouped in the ruins surrounding the burned school.
 They survey the land to scavenge whatever resources available.
 The PCs run into Borst and he has a dagger on him.
-Using the resources they heal him and find out that the soviets have caused the fire in the school.
+Using the resources they heal him and find out that the Soviets have caused the fire in the school.
 He needs additional healing herbs from the local tribes.

 Depending on how the PCs have interacted with the tribes in Act I they will have an easier or more difficult time obtaining the herbs.